Chirag-Vajpayee/Book-Library/README.md

 ## Challenges Faced

 It had been a while since I worked with the MERN stack.
-My previous role was Java for backend and C#/.NET for frontend, so getting back into JavaScript-based full-stack development took some re-orientation.
-The biggest hurdle on the frontend was wiring the data flow correctly — fetching from the API with `useEffect`, managing loading and error states, and getting the list to refresh after adding a book (solved using a `key` prop to remount the list component).
-Once the pattern clicked, the rest of the CRUD screens followed the same structure.
+My previous role was Java for backend and C#/.NET for frontend, so getting back into JavaScript based full stack development took some re orientation.
+The biggest hurdle on the frontend was wiring the data flow correctly fetching from the API with `useEffect`, managing loading and error states  and getting the list to refresh after adding a book (solved using a `key` prop to remount the list component).
+Once the pattern clicked the rest of the CRUD screens followed the same structure.

 ## Time Spent